edmund844328/Group-110/README.md

 9. Players can save the progress at any given point in time.

 10. Different players can compare the performance among them on a leaderboard, sorted according to the amount of remaining capital they have.

+List of Features
+1. Randomness: All stock or commodity prices are random and would have different volatilities.
+All financial news and life events will also pop up randomly.

+2. Data Structures: Arrays, booleans, integer, double, char will be used depending on needs.
+Moreover, different files will be used to save player’s data.

+3. Dynamic memory management: The number of variables would be minimized, and if possible, store them onto a csv file for later usage instead of declaring and not using it.

+4. File input/output: Different profiles can be opened at wish.
+A text file is used to store the progress of a particular profile.
+A trade log is also available for viewing in case the user wishes to do so.

+5. Functions will be separated into different files for better understanding and allow simultaneous collaboration.
+Moreover, a “Makefile” file will be included for better and more effective compilation .